 How to make an offer

-Even if the house and purchase price seem perfect, you must be prepared to negotiate if the terms don’t feel right for you.
+Even if the price fits your budget, you must be prepared to negotiate if the terms don’t feel right for you.
 It may even be ideal for you to walk away completely, if things don’t seem right, no matter how perfect the house itself is.
 Before making an offer, you’ll want to make sure that you have been pre-approved by a mortgage lender.
 Being pre-approved means that a lender has taken an in-depth look at your finances and has calculated how much money they will allow you to borrow.
 Being pre-approved is beneficial to sellers as it helps show that you are serious, and making a legitimate offer.

 Purchasing a home starts with making a written offer to the seller.
 Upon receiving your offer, the seller will either accept, decline, or make a counteroffer.
 You could then either accept or decline the counter offer, or make a new offer.
 If your offer is continually refused, it may be time to start looking for a new house.